 The Board decided to re-establish the Audit Committee in March 2021.
 The appointed members of the Audit Committee are Pia Aaltonen-Forsell, Markus Lengauer and Michael G. Marchi.
 Pia Aaltonen-Forsell was elected as the committee chair.

-During 2020, the Committee held four meetings, three of which were held remotely via Microsoft Teams.
-One non-attendance was recorded (Markus Lengauer).
+During 2021, the Committee held four meetings, three of which were held remotely via Microsoft Teams.
+No non-attendances were recorded.

 Personnel and Remuneration Committee

 According to the charter of the Personnel and Remuneration Committee, it shall have the following duties:

 - preparing the appointments of the President and CEO and the members of the Executive Committee, and the terms and conditions of their employment